Meet Our Team

 I believe it is critical to provide a safe and supportive environment for learners so they can deeply engage in their learning and, in turn, ignite a passion for lifelong learning.

-Seini Walters Learning Support Assistant
+Seini Walters.
+Learning Support Assistant

 Bula vinaka.